PredictIt: Trading format

 PredictIt uses a continuous double auction to sell shares for each event in its markets, meaning that for every person who predicts that an event will take place, there must be another person who predicts that it will not.
 The site groups related predictions into a market.
 Operating expenses are covered by charging a fee of 10% on earnings in excess of the original investment and by charging an additional 5% withdrawal fee.
-PredictIt has many different categories of markets including questions about the Biden administration, U.S. elections, Congress, state/local elections, and world.
+PredictIt has many different categories of markets, including questions about presidential administration, U.S. elections, Congress, state/local elections, and world politics.
 Questions vary from asking which political party will win certain elections, which candidate will win, what the margin of victory for the winner will be, and even what the results of future polls on RealClearPolitics and FiveThirtyEight will be.